Seenivers/.github/profile/README.md

-# Media Management App
+# Seenivers

-Welcome to the Media Management App repository!
+Welcome to the Seenivers repository!

 This project aims to provide a comprehensive solution for managing and enjoying your movie and TV series collections.
 The app is currently in development, and we appreciate your feedback and support.